gengarth/NCAE-write-up/README.md

-# writeUps
+# NCAE write up
-Repository for various writeups
+Expectations for the NCAE cybergames spring 2022 that I participated in.